CarsonBull/adventure-game/README.md

 # Adventure game

-This is a simpel CLI adventur game where the users goal is to find a key then go to the exit.
+This is a simple CLI adventure game where the users goal is to find a key then go to the exit.

 ### Run the game